 Yes, no more than this, and after that it is best to narrow it down to 1-2 that you feel you can really get some movement and interest and change around.
 This should be agreed upon and supported by senior executives and then communicated to all employees.

-- A Quick Results Guide for Managers
+- Results Guide for Managers

 - Taking Results to Action - A step by step guide